Health Promotion and Well-Being

-Information shared with CHEW staff and student leaders are kept private between the student and the facilitator.
+Information shared with Health Promotion and Well-Being staff and student leaders are kept private between the student and the facilitator.
 However, if the student indicates that they may harm themselves or others, or talks about an event reportable to The Clery Act, information may be disclosed as appropriate.